cj320/cj320-python-sql/README.md

 ## 💡 Description

 This project uses Object Relational Mapping (ORM) to create a database of employees for a fictional company named Infotech.
-It includes three entities which keeps track employee's personal information, labor category, and contract they work on using One-To-One,One-to-Many, and Many-to-Many relationships.
-Additionally, the application programming interface (API) that is included in the project, allows one to retrieve, modify , and delete records in every table that is created in this project.
+It includes three entities which keeps track of an employee's personal information, labor category, and contract they work on using One-To-One,One-to-Many, and Many-to-Many relationships.
+Additionally, the application programming interface (API) that is included in the project, allows one to retrieve, modify , and delete records on all tables in the database.

 ### 🤔 Retrospection